Parasite

 Their struggle lead to deaths, from both sides.
 Only the rich get away with it.

-Instead of fighting the common “enemy”, they struggle amongst them for the change of being salaried workers.
+Instead of fighting the common “enemy”, they struggle amongst them for the possibility of being salaried workers.

 Class struggle can be broken down by keeping the lower classes on the brink of starvation, leading to needless competition for abundant resources.
 If only the two servant families cooperated, there was enough to go around for both of them.
 Human frailty strikes again.